Effective Date: November 14, 2012 | Last Updated: January 1, 2020

 We use information as otherwise permitted by law.

-We will share your information with third parties.
+We will share your information with others.

 We may share your information with any successor to all or part of our business.
 For example, if part or all of our business or assets are sold, we may disclose our customer list as part of that transaction.
 Where legally required we will give you prior notice and if you have the legal right to do so, allow you to object.